matrix-org/matrix-spec-proposals/proposals/3886-simple-rendezvous-capability.md

 - `403 Forbidden` - forbidden by server policy
 - `413 Payload Too Large` - the supplied payload is too large
 - `429 Too Many Requests` - the request has been rate limited
+- `307 Temporary Redirect` - if the request should be served from somewhere else specified in the `Location` response header

 HTTP response headers for `201 Created`: